groupdocs-signature/GroupDocs.Signature-Docs/net/getting-started/signature-use-cases/how-to-generate-barcode-and-sign-document-using-csharp.md

 ## Conclusion

-To sum up, some useful ways of processing documents, barcodes and QR-codes were discussed in this article.
+To sum up, some useful ways of processing documents and barcodes were discussed in this article.
 Using C# with .NET applications improves productivity of such actions dramatically.
 In addition, you can use [Online Applications to sign your files](https://products.groupdocs.app/signature/family) from GroupDocs.Signature for free.

 Moreover, it is possible to learn how to use GroupDocs.Signature in your .NET applications with [documentation](https://docs.groupdocs.com/signature/net/).
 Also, you may discuss any questions or issues at [Groupdocs forum](https://forum.groupdocs.com/).